chinamike65/hugo-tuolesi/content/book6/book6en.md

 The more you smell, the deeper and wider your thinking.

 Xiu: The more you hear, the more things you cultivate.
-If you don’t know the Fa, you have nothing to cultivate.
+If you don’t know the Dharma, you have nothing to cultivate.

 Speak: Speak is to speak the scriptures.